Demmydee/alx-system_engineering-devops/0x00-shell_basics/README.md

-101-clean_emacs deletes all files in the current dir ending with character ~ 102-tree creates welcome/ welcome/to/ welcome/to/school in the current dir 103-commas script lists all files and dirs in current directory separated by commas
+101-clean_emacs deletes all files in the current dir ending with character ~ 102-tree creates welcome/ welcome/to/ welcome/to/school in the current dir 103-commas script lists all files and dirs in current directory separated by commas school.mgc script can be used with file command to detect school data files